-RTO or ‘Recovery Time Objective’ essentially defines the period of time within which a business should look to restore its functions after something has happened to disrupt them.
-It focuses on a point in the future at which the business should be up and running again – this time estimate is chosen based on the length of time for which the business is able to avoid unacceptable consequences as a result of the break in business continuity.
+RTO or ‘Recovery Time Objective’ essentially defines the period of time within which a business should look to restore its functions after an event has disrupted them.
+RTO focuses on a point in the future by which the business should be up and running again – this time target is chosen based on the length of time for which the business is willing to accept the consequences of a break in business continuity.
 The RTO is measured in units of time, either seconds, minutes, hours or days and is a key factor in any disaster recovery strategy.

 How does an RTO work?

-In a perfect world, RTO would be a matter of seconds for every business but the reality of this varies from enterprise to enterprise.
+In an ideal world, RTO would be a matter of seconds for every business.
+However, the reality of this varies from business to business.
 The gap between the moment that a disaster hits and the RTO is the timeframe during which there will be a lapse in service and for some businesses this could have a much more serious impact than others.
 For organisations where losses can be instant, an RTO will necessarily be short and disaster recovery will need to be fast and responsive.
 Where losses are not quite as urgent then the RTO may be a larger figure.

 Calculating an RTO